basimkhajwal/RayTracer/README.md

 ## Project Development

-### Ray Tracing Algorithm
+### Overview of the Ray Tracing algorithm

 The overall rendering algorithm I will use throughout the rest of my project, as mentioned earlier, will be the ray tracing algorithm.
 Within my code, I have gone deeper into breaking down each stage of the rendering process into separate into sections which can then be developed separately and linked together to form the final product.
 A major benefit of separating the sections is that it will make the code much simpler to maintain and test for bugs.
 For example, if I notice that the image is actually upside down then I could quickly trace that there is an error in the implementation of my file saving code.
 However, each time I separate out the code it will create more latency and waste time communicating between each section of the program so a balance needs to be made to decide how many sections I will create.

 My final decision for sections was mainly influenced by reading the code of the implementations of the code of the PBRT render<sup>[[9](#9)]</sup> and from the Minilight<sup>[[6](#6)]</sup> renderer.
+Below is an illustration of the each separate section and a brief explanation of how they link together.

-Create diagram showing:
+TODO: Create diagram showing:
-PARSER -> RENDERER -> SAMPLER -> CAMERA -> INTEGRATOR ->
+PARSER -> RENDERER -> SAMPLER -> CAMERA -> SCENE -> INTEGRATOR -> SHADING -> FILM

-Describe the uses of:
-SHAPE, PRIMITIVE, SCATTERING-FUNCTION, LIGHT, MATERIAL

-### Camera Simulation

-An integral part of the ray tracing process is to be able to actually generate the rays that will eventually be traced against the scene for incoming light sources.
-In my ray tracer, the generation of these light rays is abstracted by the a 'Camera' interface.
-For each ray, two main things are required: the start position and it's direction.

-- Describe the function of a orthographic camera vs that of a perspective camera.
-- Give an illustration of how thr rays are generated and an illustration of how it affects the output image

-### Effective Sampling Strategies

-- Describe why an effective sampling strategy is required
-- Compare and constrast the difference between using a random sampler and a more effective sampler (e.g. Stratified with jittering)

-### Optimisation Strategies

-- First describe why optimisation is neccessary
-- Then describe low level specific optimisations i.e. a 30% improvement
-- Then describe the need for an acceleration data structure
-- Describe how I used profiling and techniques learnt from online sources to debug the sources of slowness in my code
+Each of the above sections will have a more in-depth section describing my choices for each one and how they function in order to simulate the passage of light.

 ### Parsing Existing Scene Formats